fluencelabs/gitbook-docs/development_development/developmet_build_modules.md

 #!/bin/sh
 # This script builds all sub-projects and puts our Wasm module(s) in a high-level dir

-fce build --release                                            // 1
+marine build --release                                         // 1

 mkdir -p artifacts                                             // 2
 rm artifacts/*